Alkimik9000/api-start-express-ts/README.md

 ## ------- RESTful API Sample Project ------- ##

-This is a RESTful API built using Node.js, Express, and TypeScript to manage and process data for a sample application.
-The project demonstrates how to test a simple API that can be used as a starting point for more complex projects.
+The RESTful API I have developed utilizes Node.js, Express, and TypeScript to create a local server with data available through an endpoint.
+The project showcases the testing process for the sample API.

 ### 🚀 Features ###